Terminology Governance Guide

 - tool development

-- consensus building Unfortunately, not together with referencing existing poorly-formulated definitions because that’ll put a burden on the future.
+- consensus building Beware: don’t reference poorly-formulated definitions, because that’ll put a burden on the future.

-- introduce lowercase names with spaces (they will convert into lowercase names with dashes between the words)
+- introduce lowercase names with dashes between the words, example:

 - don’t delete items (i.e., .md files), but make clear they are depreciated and/or link to the new concept/term